mikekitckchan/CTF-Checklist/Web Hacking/Technique/Account_takeover.md

 - Try make 2 requests for password reset with victim e-mail and attacker's e-mail with same session cookies.
 In some cases, password link would be sent to both e-mails.

-- To submit registration, try intercept and add "X-Forwarded-For", "X-Forwarded-Host" and add evil.com.
+- To submit registration, try intercept and add "X-Forwarded-For", "X-Forwarded-Host", add duplicate "host" and add evil.com.
 Check if the confirmation link would be showing evil.com

 - Check if token in Password reset link is weakly encrypted.
 Check "timestamp", "base64" or reuse password token in other accounts.